heroku-examples/heroku-integration-pattern-eventing-java/README.md

 # Technical Information

 - Events sent to this application do not contain any authentication information.
-As such the **Heroku Integration** add-on is used above.
+As such **Heroku AppLink** is used above.
 Notably the `--store-as-run-as-user` CLI parameter is used when connecting the Salesforce org.
 This allows the worker jobs to request a Salesforce org authentication for their processing.
-Note that in constrast with the [batch job sample](https://github.com/heroku-examples/heroku-integration-pattern-org-job-java) this user is not necessarily the user that triggered the events.
+Note that in constrast with the [batch job sample](https://github.com/heroku-examples/heroku-applink-pattern-org-job-java) this user is not necessarily the user that triggered the events.
 It is important to ensure the user used has all the applicable permissions to perform the work required.
 - Events are not filtered in this sample, so any changes to **Opportunities** result in events triggering **Quote** generation.
 For example one could configure the subscription to only forward/stream events to the web hook when the `StageName` is of a certain value, e.g. `Proposal/Quote`.
 For more information see [here](https://devcenter.heroku.com/articles/getting-started-heroku-events#subscribe-to-platform-events-in-salesforce) and [here](https://devcenter.heroku.com/articles/heroku-events-cli#heroku-events-subscriptions-salesforce-create).
 - [Spring Boot Webflux](https://docs.spring.io/spring-framework/refernce/web/webflux.html) is used in this sample to allow for optimal use of compute resources for dispatching requests to the worker.
 This is a highly optimal way to implement Web Hooks that do minimal work in order to enqueue or buffer work.
 - The class `PricingEngineService` implements the Web Hook that receives the subscribed Salesforce CDC events.
 It contains logic to group CDC events by their `transactionKey` and buffer them until events are received for a different transaction or 15 seconds have passed.
 The implementation of this approach is not designed for production, as it makes assumptions about the processing taking place in only one instance (Dyno) of the web worker.
 To implement this for production where by multiple web workers might be scaled up, a shared state approach should be used such as Redis to manage the buffer - precise details of this approach is outside the scope of this article.
 To learn more about `transactionKey` and best practices for handling it refer to [this](https://developer.salesforce.com/docs/atlas.en-us.change_data_capture.meta/change_data_capture/cdc_replication_steps.htm) article.